Elephant418/ProjectHub/README.md

-Project Hub
+ProjectHub
 ================

-This project is a PHP version of [Brad Frost’s Project Hub](https://github.com/bradfrost/project-hub).
+This project is a PHP version of [Brad Frost’s project hub idea](https://github.com/bradfrost/project-hub).